-As Amir, or leader of Pakistan’s Tablighi Jamaat, Hajji Abd Al Wahhab’s influence spans globally due to the organisation’s emphasis on missionary work.
-Considered a foremost da’ee, or inviter to the faith of Islam, Abd Al Wahhab has spoken about the need to return to the correct beliefs and practices of Islam in numerous countries and congregations.
+Missionary: As Amir, or leader of Pakistan’s Tablighi Jamaat, Hajji Abd Al-Wahhab’s influence spans globally due to the organization’s emphasis on missionary work.
+Considered a foremost da’ee, or inviter to the faith of Islam, Abd Al-Wahhab has spoken about the need to return to the correct beliefs and practices of Islam in numerous countries and congregations.

-Abd Al Wahhab urges Muslims to repent for their sins and to emulate the life of the Prophet Muhammad by adhering to the Sunnah—the Prophet’s teachings and deeds.
+Champion of Conservatism: Abd Al-Wahhab urges Muslims to repent for their sins and to emulate the life of the Prophet Muhammad by adhering to the Sunnah—the Prophet’s teachings and deeds.
 Among these is an exhortation to partake in the act of da’wa or spreading the message of the faith.
 The Tablighi Jamaat has gradually acquired a massive membership base owing to this core tenet.
-Abd Al Wahhab’s work is derived from close ties to the founder of the Tablighi Jamaat, Maulana Muhammad Ilyas Kandhelvi, and stems from the prominent Islamic institution Darul Uloom Deoband, in India, where the latter studied before establishing a following in Pakistan.
+Abd Al-Wahhab’s work is derived from close ties to the founder of the Tablighi Jamaat, Maulana Muhammad Ilyas Kandhelvi, and stems from the prominent Islamic institution Darul Uloom Deoband, in India, where the latter studied before establishing a following in Pakistan.

-Among the throngs of Pakistanis diaspora South Asians, and others who carry the flag of the Tablighi Jamaat are notable Muslim leaders.
-In Pakistan alone, Abd Al Wahhab’s influence has won the allegiance of prominent politicians, actors, and athletes.
-Despite his influence over key Muslim leaders from various fields of social power, Abd Al Wahhab is consistent in his assertion that the organization is wholly apolitical—identifying the work of the Tablighi Jamaat as a spiritual revivalist movement.
+Mass Appeal: Among the throngs of Pakistanis, diaspora South Asians, and others who carry the flag of the Tablighi Jamaat are notable Muslim leaders.
+In Pakistan alone, Abd Al-Wahhab’s influence has won the allegiance of prominent politicians, actors, and athletes.
+Despite his influence over key Muslim leaders from various fields of social power, Abd Al-Wahhab is consistent in his assertion that the organization is wholly apolitical—identifying the work of the Tablighi Jamaat as a spiritual revivalist movement.
 Annual gatherings in Raiwind, Pakistan draw close to 2 million people, and those in Biswa, Bangladesh attract over 3 million.

-In light of heightened incidences of violence by fringe Islamic militant groups, Abd Al Wahhab has publicly stated the importance of non-violence in bringing people closer to the faith of Islam. “is comes after the tragic Mumbai attacks which investigations found were linked to the Pakistan-based Lashkar-e-Taiba; a militant organization Abd Al Wahhab has made a point of distancing the Tablighi Jamaat from.
+Advocate of Non-violence: In light of heightened incidences of violence by fringe Islamic militant groups, Abd Al-Wahhab has publicly stated the importance of non-violence in bringing people closer to the faith of Islam.
+This comes after the tragic Mumbai attacks which investigations found were linked to the Pakistan-based Lashkar-e-Taiba; a militant organization Abd Al-Wahhab has made a point of distancing the Tablighi Jamaat from.

 "People out there are burning in the fire of ignorance and you are wasting your time here inquiring after my health!"